chrwoizi/naytrading/NAYtrading.AI/README.md

 python client.py --buy_checkpoint_dir=%1\\checkpoint --sleep=%2 --min_loss=0.1 --min_gain=0.04 --max_loss=0.3 --max_gain=0.15 --sell_at_max_factor=1
 ```

-When asked, enter your AI account email address (the one ending on *.ai*) and its password. **Do not** enter your regular NAYtrading (N.A.Y.trading) account email address (e.g. *john.doe@mailbox.com*) because client.py will decide on snapshots using the given account and you probably don't want your real decisions mixed with the network's decisions.
+When asked, enter your AI account email address (the one ending on *.ai*) and its password. **Do not** enter your regular N.A.Y.trading account email address (e.g. *john.doe@mailbox.com*) because client.py will decide on snapshots using the given account and you probably don't want your real decisions mixed with the network's decisions.

 You can continue deciding on snapshots with your regular account and, from time to time, log in as your AI account to check its performance using the [Stats page](http://naytrading.com/app/#!/stats).
 The two accounts are independent from each other.